 While both of these approaches can work, they are quite labor-intensive, which is why many people just eat “regular” amounts of carbs on high-carb days and purposely reduce their carb intake on their lower-carb days.

-That’s the approach you will find in the sample meal plan below.
+That’s the approach you will find in the carb cycling meal plan below.

 How to Do Carb Cycling

 To cycle your carbs successfully, you should align your diet to your planned physical activity level.

 How many high or low-carb diet days should you have?

 - Monday – high carb (train)